envm92/my-code-mentor-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.

+## Features
+* Explain code in three differents languages
+* Add comments to your code
+* Rating your code and give an explanation
+* Calculate BigO

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.